 Moving Australia 2030

-A new Executive Officer with significant expertise in local government and community programs, Peter Bourke, was also driving the organisation as it founded the Moving People 2030 Taskforce with the rail, bus, local government and planning peak industry bodies and Heart Foundation to build a national transport position for active and public transport.
+The CPF was a founding member of the Moving People 2030 Taskforce with the rail, bus, local government and planning peak industry bodies and Heart Foundation and the Australian Conservation Foundation to build a national transport position for active and public transport.

 National Cycling Luminaries Awards